 That said, not all raw cheesecakes are created the same.
-I have tasted many amazing ones, Little Bird Organics in particular has the recipe perfected and create some awesome flavours.
-And I have tasted some that were not so good.
+I’ve tasted many amazing ones, Little Bird Organics in particular has the recipe perfected and create some awesome flavours, and I’ve tasted some that were not so good.

-Recently I was helping out on a cookbook shoot and one of the recipes was a raw cheesecake.
-This one was entirely cashew based with no young coconut flesh to be seen which got me thinking: there must be a way to make a raw cheesecake in a much more simple way AND still have it taste amazing (and hopefully also be a little lighter on the wallet!).
+Recently however, I was on a cookbook shoot and one of the recipes was a raw cheesecake.
+This one was entirely cashew based with no young coconut flesh to be seen, which got me thinking.
+Surely there’s a way to make a raw cheesecake in a much simpler way AND still have it taste amazing (plus a little lighter on the wallet!).

 These raw chocolate cheesecakes contain no dairy, gluten or refined sugar.
-The ‘cheesecake’ filling is made from a base of cashew nuts which are soaked for 2-4 hours and then blended with raw cacao and pure maple syrup to create a lovely creamy filling.
-Lemon juice creates the traditional cheesecake tang and coconut oil and raw cacao butter add to the creaminess and ensure the whole thing sets.
-The traditional biscuit crumb base is replaced by a combination of nuts, dried coconut, dates and coconut oil.
-The whole recipe takes about an hour to prepare and another half to set but the result is definitely worth it!
+The ‘cheesecake’ filling is made from a base of cashew nuts which are soaked for 2-4 hours, then blended with raw cacao and pure maple syrup to create a lovely creamy filling.
+Lemon juice creates the traditional cheesecake tang and coconut oil and raw cacao butter add to the creaminess and ensure the whole thing sets!
+The traditional biscuit crumb base is replaced by a combination of nuts, dried coconut, dates and coconut oil, and the whole recipe takes about an hour to prepare and another half to set – but the end result is definitely worth it!

 Raw Chocolate Cheesecakes